Skip to navigation Skip to content

 Customers can provide their ATI as periodic amounts (weekly, fortnightly, monthly) or as one off (lump sum) amounts.

 Note: customers may elect to provide their ATI components as single amounts, such as taxable income $32,400 per annum plus reportable fringe benefits of $8,700 per annum.
-Do not refuse the estimate for missing employer name/payment frequency details.
+Do not refuse the estimate solely because of missing employer name/payment frequency details.
 For customers who insist on providing their ATI components as single amounts, apply a workaround.
 Tell the customer that to record their estimate election, the taxable income will be recorded as a weekly amount.
 Document the income component was provided as a single amount and recorded as weekly to enable loading to the system.
 Document any calculations.
 See Child Support Guide 3.4 Estimates income.

 Keeping the estimate accurate